digital-asset/ex-tutorial-nodejs/README.md

 The DAML code in this repository makes use of the SDK 0.12.20 and the `daml` SDK assistant.

-You are therefore strongly advised to have at least the SDK 0.12.20 installed.
+Make sure you have the SDK 0.12.20 (or greater) installed.

 [Back to the table of contents](#table-of-contents)